BradleyColson/California_Hospital_Bed_Distribution/README.md

 # Data Description

 10800 + rows.
-Data cleaned out commas that interfered with MySQL import wizard.
+Data consists of Facility Level Description, County, Total Number of Beds, ER Service Level, License Type, and License Category

 # Key Insights

-The distribution of healthcare capacity in California is seen to be concentrated in major metropolitan areas, leading to obvious disparities between urban centers and rural counties.
+The distribution of hospital bed capacity in California is concentrated in major metropolitan areas, leading to obvious capacity between urban centers and rural counties.

 The overall bed capacity is dominated by Skilled Nursing Facilities (SNFs), which cater to long-term care rather than critical acute emergencies.

 Key Finding: Over 56% of total beds are non-acute (SNFs, Residential, etc.) or are in facilities with no specified Emergency Room services.
 This structure makes the state vulnerable to acute care surges, particularly in lesser populated regions.

-1. How are Hospital Beds Distributed?
-(SQL Analysis)

-A. Geographic Concentration (The 80/20 Rule in Health Care)

-The top 10 most populous counties account for a disproportionately high number of beds, leaving rural areas severely resource-poor.

-County Name Total Beds Facility Count Avg Beds/Facility Los Angeles 63,537 615 103.3
+Geographic Distribution (Top 3 Counties)
+Business Insight: Los Angeles is the dominant hub with nearly 4x the capacity of San Diego.

+Top 3 Results:

+Los Angeles: 64,642 Beds (615 Facilities)
-San Diego 16,597 125 132.8
+San Diego: 16,597 Beds (125 Facilities)
-Orange 14,570 113 128.9
-San Bernardino 9,631 86 112.0
-Riverside 9,321 96 97.1
-Santa Clara 9,221 68 135.6
+Orange: 14,570 Beds (113 Facilities)

 The Bed Deserts: The bottom counties demonstrate critical scarcity:
 County Name | Total Beds | Facility Count |